The component structure of dense random subgraphs of the hypercube: Preliminary results

 where

 and

-The following lemma is essentially Theorem 6.23 of~\cite{JLR}, proved by the Stein-Chen method, which shows that a sum $X$ as above has close to a Poisson distribution. \begin{lemma} With notation as above, and letting $\lambda=\Ex[X]$, we have
+The following lemma is essentially Theorem 6.23 of~\cite{JLR}, proved by the Stein-Chen method, which shows that a sum $X$ as above has close to a Poisson distribution, provided $\Delta^+$ and $\Delta^-$ are small. \begin{lemma} With notation as above, and letting $\lambda=\Ex[X]$, we have

 \end{lemma}